morningred88/AWS/EC2_SysOps/EC2_SysOps_notes.md

 EC2> Instances >Check the selected instance> Connect tab > EC2 instance connect > User name: **ec2-user**, you will ssh to the instance.

+## EC2 status checks

+### System status checks

+* Loss of network connectivity
+* Loss of system power
+* Software issue on the physical host
+* Hardware issue on the physical host that impact network reachbility

+###